GoogleCloudPlatform/java-docs-samples/memorystore/valkey/caching/GUIDE.md

 ### Creating a new application

 The first step is to initialize a brand new Spring Boot application.
-The [offical guide](https://spring.io/guides/gs/spring-boot) demonstrates how to generate a new project using [Spring Initializer](https://start.spring.io/).
+The [official guide](https://spring.io/guides/gs/spring-boot) demonstrates how to generate a new project using [Spring Initializer](https://start.spring.io/).

-1. We chosen `Maven` as the project type for this demonstration..
+1. Choose `Maven` as the project type for this demonstration..
 2. Select Sprint Boot version 3.4.1
 3. Complete the appropriate metadata.
-4. Choose your preffered Packing for downloading
+4. Choose your preferred `Packing` for downloading.
 5. Select `Java 17` for your Java version.
 6. Finally, generate and extract the files.